-Known as the “Forest City of the Ozarks,” this beautiful city in south central Missouri was born in 1859 when a man by the name of John Wood anticipated the extension of the St. Louis-San Francisco Railway.
-Intended as a shipping point for the nearby Meramec Iron Works, which had been shipping its products by wagon train, Wood saw great opportunity in creating the town.
+Known as the “Forest City of the Ozarks,” this beautiful city in south-central Missouri was born in 1859 when a man by the name of John Wood anticipated the extension of the St. Louis-San Francisco Railway.
+Intended as a shipping point for the nearby Meramec Iron Works, which had been shipping its products by wagon train, Wood saw a great opportunity in creating the town.

 The town was first called Scioto but its name was changed to St. James within a year.
 The Meramec Iron Works mined ore along the banks of the Meramec River, providing the town’s first employment.

 When the Civil War began, the Union Army took control of the town after fierce partisan fighting took place in the area.
 A detachment of German volunteers, who were encamped near the town, were so impressed by the area, that when the war was over they moved their families to St. James, creating an ethnic flavor that remains today.

 After the war, the 1870s depression led St. James to turn to lumber, agriculture, and winemaking.
 It was Italian immigrants fleeing from the oppressive working conditions in Chicago who started the vineyards and winemaking industry of the area.